 The above document was a great reference to bookmark, but I thought I would also include my own thoughts on this topic to shed some additional light on the subject.

 This post has generated a fair amount of feedback, due to issues encountered.
 I have attempted to provide an update to address certain strange connectivity behaviors.
 I believe that most issues were caused by the aggressive TCP keepalive timers.
 I have not been able to recreate any of the strange side effects, yet, with these updates.
 So far, so good.
-After over a year of using these settings on 10.6 Snow Leopard and the past year on 10.8 Mountain Lion, I can report that all local applications and systems are running well.
+After over a year of using these settings on 10.6 Snow Leopard and the past year plus on 10.8 Mountain Lion, I can report that all local applications and systems are running well.
 I definitely notice more zip in webpage display inside Chrome and I am able to sustain higher throughputs on various speed tests compared to before.
+I have looked at the settings on OSX Mavericks 10.9 and there are a few tweaks to the buffer settings based on physical hardware capacity but nothing earth shattering.
+I will update my notes soon.

 For reference, here are the custom settings I have added to my own sysctl.conf file: